-- Borrower must be a first-time homebuyer, a qualified veteran, or purchase in a Targeted Area (defined above) - Borrowers must meet income limits (very low-, low-, or moderate-income) - Purchased home must not exceed purchase price limits
+- Borrower must be a first-time homebuyer, a qualified veteran, or purchase in a Targeted Area (defined above) - Borrowers must meet income limits (very low-, low-, or moderate-income) - Purchased home must not exceed purchase price limits.

-Home prices and lendable proceeds of the Offered Bonds to Target Areas are defined based on local demographics.
+Home prices in Target Areas are defined based on local demographics.
 As of August 2021, THDA income limits will range from \$68,600 to \$118,020, depending on household size and geographic location.